 Mental Health Policy and Practice

-The Mental Health Policy and Practice post-master’s certificate offers you the opportunity to develop a serious edge in building your organizational skills and practicing marketing your behavioral health services.
-You will explore a combination of highly focused and advanced training concepts in contemporary behavioral health.
+The Mental Health Policy and Practice post-master’s certificate will help you develop a deeper understanding of mental health as it relates to evidence-based practice.
+You will explore a combination of highly focused and advanced training concepts in contemporary behavioral health with the goal of applying your knowledge in various industries, including state government and private enterprise.

 Basis of Admission